stopsack/risks/index.md

 (smoker/nonsmoker, years of education)?
 For such binary outcomes, many studies default to reporting odds ratios (OR).
 Yet outside of case-control studies, odds ratios are unnecessary to report.
-Risk ratios and risk differences have much more intuitive interpretations.
+Risk ratios and risk differences have more intuitive interpretations.
 Additionally, when the outcome is not rare, odds ratios are significant overestimates for risk ratios.
 Despite these drawbacks, odds ratios are often simply reported because they are easily obtained from logistic